-1. Conrad Darr cited presence of "never ending springs" when advertising the Darrtown property (see Journal News article).
+1. Conrad Darr cited presence of "never ending springs," when advertising Darrtown property (see Journal News article).

-2. The growing of willows (which require plenty of water) is mentioned in the two following quotations, from the Butler County OHGenWeb Project page / Milford Township: pages 562-574.
+2. The growing of willows (which require abundant water) is cited twice by the Butler County OHGenWeb Project.
+See pgs.
+562-574.

 (a) "Dr. WYMAN, from New York, introduced the common domestic willow at Darrtown about 1845, five years after his arrival.